silvaxxx1/HandsOnLLMs/LiteRAG/README.md

-# Local RAG from Scratch
+# LiteRAG : Local RAG from Scratch

 A lightweight, modular **Retrieval-Augmented Generation (RAG)** pipeline designed to run efficiently on local machines — especially CPU-bound environments — without relying on heavy frameworks or cloud services.